adikamunyao/dataClan/README.md

 ## PenPal: Providing a solution for digitizing and securely storing handwritten notes

-There is a need for a solution to digitize and securely preserve handwritten notes while retaining data input accuracy.
-As remote work and online learning become more common, there is an increasing demand for a system that can effectively transform handwritten notes into a searchable, storable, and shareable digital version.
-The manual process of digitizing handwritten notes.
-However, this process can be time-consuming and error-prone when done manually.
+In today's digital world, there is a growing need for a solution that can digitize and preserve handwritten notes accurately and securely.
+As remote work and online learning continue to become more prevalent, people are looking for a way to transform handwritten notes into digital versions that can be easily stored, searched, and shared.
+However, the manual process of digitizing handwritten notes can be time-consuming and prone to errors.

 ### Technical Objectives
 Develop a machine learning model that can recognize different styles of handwriting, so that it can accurately convert handwritten notes into digital format.